amogage/ftbf/README.md

 This combination enables **sound confirmation** of whether an application exhibits specific capabilities (e.g., code injection, encryption, deobfuscation, privilege escalation), ensured through formal checking.

-> **Academic Reference**: This framework is described in the paper *"Malware Analysis through Behavior Formalization"* by Andrei Mogage and Dorel Lucanu (Alexandru Ioan Cuza University).
+> **Academic Foundation**: The core concepts of this framework - taint-based logic, formal behavior specification, and capability verification - are described in academic publications listed in the [References](#references) section.
 The framework has been used in real cyber forensics investigations, reducing the time and effort of security researchers.

 ### How It Works